 - https://wordpress.org/plugins/the-green-web-widget/ (per Plugin)

-For example, WebsiteCarbon also offers a badge that you can integrate on your sites to show that your content is built sustainably and ecologically.
+WebsiteCarbon, for example, also offers a badge that you can integrate on your pages to show that your content is sustainable and ecological.

 During my research for this topic, I stumbled across countless statistics.
 Sending an email, for example, has the same effect on our environment as using a plastic bag.
 Physical books are often more environmentally friendly than eBooks.
 Buying music albums places less of a drain on our resources than streaming them.
 The list goes on and on.
 Above all, these statistics shake up our idea that digital somehow always equals "green".

 As web designers and developers, we naturally play a major role in how the web will develop in the future.
 But we can also start with changing our own behavior right now and using the internet more consciously.

 Find out which of your apps are green and which are in urgent need of cleaning: With the ClickClean tool from Greenpeace, you can get an interesting overview of your (favorite) apps and find out how ecologically valuable they are.

 Impulses for a greener future:

 - So Jack Lenox has built a WordPress -Theme which is only 7 KB light.

 With all this talk of the negative environmental impact, we shouldn't lose sight of the positive effects the internet has.
 Video conferences, for example, mean we have to travel less.
 Especially over the last few months, everyone has seen how we can use transport less and thus reduce our carbon footprint.

-The internet also makes it much easier to disseminate information on sustainability and protecting the environment.
-We can find and purchase eco-friendly products to which we wouldn't otherwise have had access to.
-These are all beneficial effects of digitalization.
+The internet also makes it much easier to disseminate information on sustainability and environmental protection.
+Offering and purchasing eco-friendly products (to which we might otherwise have less access) are also, of course, among the positive effects of the digital industry - to name but a few.

 If you want to delve deeper into the topic, I recommend the website sustainablewebdesign.org as a starting point.
-The most important points are explained here in clear paragraphs and possible technical solutions for implementing them are offered.
+The most important points are explained here in clear paragraphs and possible technical solutions for their implementation are offered.